Chicken Parmesan Sliders

 Look no further for a slow cooker, chicken dump-and-go meal idea.
 The simplicity of this dinner will have you doing victory laps around your house.
 There isn’t any prep before placing the very few ingredients in the slow cooker either.

-Here are the 5 ingredients you need:
+Here are the ingredients you need:

-- Grated or shredded Parmesan cheese
+- Parmesan cheese – Grated or shredded will work.

-After you dump all of your ingredients into the slow cooker, how long do you have to wait until dinner?
-You might be surprised at the answer.
 In fact, we wrote an entire post about how long to cook chicken in the slow cooker because so many people are doing it wrong!
 After loads of recipe testing, we have found that chicken breast is done after 2 1/2 – 3 1/2 hours in the slow cooker.
-This will vary on the type of slow cooker but it’s done quicker than you think!

-Can I Make Chicken Parmesan Sliders in the Instant Pot?
+Can I make this in the Instant Pot?

-Let’s say you aren’t home around the time these Chicken Parmesan Sliders need to go into the slow cooker.
 You can have Chicken Parmesan Sliders done in minutes using your Instant Pot!
 In fact, we have done the work and converted the recipe for you.
 Hop over to our Instant Pot Chicken Parmesan Sliders recipe here.

 How Do I Make This Into a Freezer Meal?